 Getty Images, the most renowned stock photography agency, has a selection of 360° clips available for license on their platform.
 This agency has been appointed the official photography agency for the Rio 2016 Olympics, and they have announced they will do a full 360° coverage, which also links to their recently created VR Team.
 You can learn more about them in our Getty Images review.

-Videoblocks, an emerging and popular stock footage service, has recently launched a collection of 360° videos and VR experiences, available on their site.
-Find out more about the company in our Videoblocks review.
+Storyblocks, a popular stock footage service, has recently launched a collection of 360° videos and VR experiences, available on their site.
+Find out more about the company in our Storyblocks review.

 The Market is Speaking – Shoot 360° and VR

-As you see, there's very powerful reasons for you to seriously consider to start shooting 360° and VR footage.
+As you see, there are very powerful reasons for you to seriously consider to start shooting 360° and VR footage.

-People wants to see more of it.
+People want to see more of it.
 Companies and brands want more of it to show their customers.
 Therefore, more content will be needed every day.